 "The exercises are ones I used in the classroom and in life," says Gotthardt, who has facilitated adult education and corporate programs.
 "I've had many mentors and advisors over the years, and they have all contributed to my ability pen these books.
 And in the case of Get Happier, Dammit, I was blessed to have readers with their own insights to offer.
 That they were willing to share their wisdom...that's something to be happy about."

 Creatives, teachers, parents and coaches especially will discover or rediscover new ways to approach problems that plague us all and get in the way of progress.
 Individuals committed to improving their lives will find a DIY manual for enjoying a higher quality of life.

 Proceeds from both books benefit community giving back projects and gifts.
-Current proceeds support Specially Adapted Resource Clubs - SPARC, which provides quality day programs for adults with disabilities.
+Proceeds have supported Specially Adapted Resource Clubs - SPARC, which provides quality day programs for adults with disabilities.
 Other non-profits that received monetary and book donations include Trillium Center, David J. Cobb Foundation and Rise Phoenix Rise, Inc. For a full list of beneficiaries, click here.